Agent Skills

 For per-platform install instructions, see the official docs for your agent:

-• Read cells, ranges, rows, and columns (including token-efficient TSV variants)
+• Read cells, ranges, rows, and columns, including TSV variants

 • Search with text, regex, or numeric matching